United Response - Cornwall Supported Employment

 - How our service supports providers / schools / colleges

-We work with main stream and special schools and colleges closely and are developing good links to provide integrated tailored support to young people, and are currently delivering supported internships with young people coming out of college who are looking for a different option.
+We have good relationships with Careers South West and work with main stream, special schools and colleges closely to provide integrated tailored support to young people, and are currently delivering the post 16 programme of study and supported internships for young people coming out of college and who are looking for a different option.

 - Support at key transition points

-We are delivering Supported Internships & the Ambitions project both of which are aimed at young people up to the age of 24.
-We work with the special schools & colleges & have links with CSW transitions team to ensure the young people of Cornwall can access the opportunities available.
+We are delivering the post 16 programme of study, supported internships & the Ambitions project which are aimed at young people up to the age of 24.
+We work with Cornwall Council SEN team and the CSW transitions team to ensure the young people of Cornwall can access the opportunities available.

 - Other local or national support